slbailey/Retrovue/docs/domain/IngestPipeline.md

    - If collection is not ingestible (no valid local paths), skip.

 3. Ingest that collection:
-   - `ImporterRegistry.fetch_assets_for_collection(source_id, collection_id, local_path)` retrieves AssetDrafts for that collection.
+   - `ImporterRegistry.fetch_assets_for_collection(source_id, collection_id, local_path)` retrieves AssetData for that collection.
+   - Each AssetData is processed to create Asset records with `state='new'`.
-   - Each AssetDraft is enriched by ingest enrichers attached to that collection (in priority order).
+   - Assets are enriched by ingest enrichers attached to that collection (in priority order).
    - Enrichers can be attached at the source level (applies to all collections) or collection level (applies to specific collection).
-   - The final enriched asset is stored in RetroVue's managed library.
+   - Assets progress through lifecycle states (`new` → `enriching` → `ready`) as enrichers complete.
+   - Only assets in `ready` state are eligible for scheduling and playout.

 ### TV Show Hierarchy Processing